Table of content

 Curate your Marketing Strategy using Data

 As marketers, we are constantly looking for ways to improve our marketing strategy.
 With the help of data analytics, we can better curate our marketing strategy and enhance a customer’s experience.
-This is where Data Analytics come into play.
+This is where Data Analytics comes into play.

 Data analytics is a quantitative method that measures and describes data sets with statistics.
 Data analytics helps us understand what’s happening in our customers’ lives and how they behave online.
-It also helps us to find patterns in their behaviour so that we can predict what they might want or need next.
+It also helps us to find patterns in their behavior so that we can predict what they might want or need next.

 Data Analytics in Digital Marketing

 Data analytics plays a major role in data-driven marketing.
-Digital marketing is a rapidly changing industry.
+Digital marketing is a rapidly evolving industry.
 The way marketers reach out to their audiences has changed drastically.
 They now have access to a lot of information about their customers, thanks to the internet and technology.
 This data can be used for better decision-making and more effective marketing strategies.

 Marketers can use data analytics in various ways:

 For example, if they identified that their potential audience is Students below the age of 22, they can target the particular 18 – 22 age group, thereby reducing their campaign budget to yield better results.